Nowacho/SpeakHub/README.md

 This version of SpeakHub, is an old version before it was sold, it is currently obsolete and with multiple bugs, other than that, the HubCore runs perfect.

+# Credits

+This version of SpeakHub incorporates contributions made by YoSoyByProxx during its development in Hardling before it was sold.

 ## Features

 - **Cosmetics:** Add particle effects, custom heads, and outfits to enhance player experience.